The regular lines of antigen-antibody

 neutralizing IgG antibodies.

-neutralization tests by antibodies in three different ways following certain lines.
-These reactions are the first-order neutralization
+Viruses are neutralized under natural conditions in neutralization tests by antibodies in three different ways following specific reaction lines.
+These reactions are 1) the first-order neutralization reaction, 2] the “over-neutralization” reaction, and 3) the supplementary complement-dependent neutralization [1,2].

-Only the first-order reaction will be seen with extended reaction periods.
-The first-order neutralization is slowly progressing and enduring with increasing reaction periods.
-The titer and the test sensitivity are proportional to the reaction period.
+The first reaction is seen in a conventional test in the absence of complement with extended reaction periods.
+This first-order neutralization is slowly progressing and enduring with increasing reaction periods.
+The titer and the test sensitivity achieved are temperature-dependent and proportional to the reaction period.
+The reacting antibodies are neutralizing.

-and conclusions on specific items.
+3. Discussion and conclusions on specific items.

 3.1.
 The over-neutralization reaction in a conventional neutralization test.